To empower all citizens of Lexington, VA and the Rockbridge Area to actively shape a more people-focused, resilient, and livable city.

 Encourage incremental, adaptable improvements instead of expensive, one-time projects.

-In the end, we bring people together for thoughtful conversations that may not get to happen otherwise — then work to turn those ideas into action to advance these goals.
+In the end, we bring people together for thoughtful conversations that may not get to happen otherwise, and most importantly, then to turn those ideas into action to advance these goals.